What is IT Asset Management (ITAM) & Why is It Important?

-IT assets come in all shapes and sizes.
-From the obvious (computers, routers, and other physical assets) to intangible software programs, most modern businesses couldn’t function if they didn’t have access to these assets.
-However, the sad truth is that most modern organizations have no clue what IT assets are on their networks, let alone follow IT asset management best practices.
+Your IT assets come in all shapes and sizes.
+From the obvious (computers, routers, and other physical equipment) to intangible software assets, most modern businesses couldn’t function if they didn’t have access to these systems.
+However, the sad truth is that most modern organizations have no clue what IT assets are on their networks, let alone follow the best practices for managing them.

 Some might say it’s “getting the most value of out a business’ assets.”
-This isn’t technically wrong, but it’s not why asset management is important for your IT network components.
-Others might say that an IT asset management process is “inventorying all of the assets on your network,” which would be a partial answer, at best.
+This isn’t technically wrong, but it’s not why ITAM is important for your IT network components.
+Others might say that an ITAM process is “inventorying all of the assets on your network,” which would be a partial answer, at best.

-The IT asset management process is an all-encompassing program for tracking what assets are on the network, verifying that each asset is up-to-date with any security or software patches, as well as ensuring that each asset on the network is sufficiently protected and properly configured.
-It’s also an ongoing process—one requiring continuous vigilance on the part of your IT department (or managed IT/security services provider) as you phase out old assets and integrate new ones.
+A more complete definition would be an all-encompassing program for tracking what assets are on the network, verifying that each asset is up-to-date with any security or software patches, as well as ensuring that each asset on the network is sufficiently protected and properly configured.
+It’s also an ongoing process—one requiring continuous vigilance on the part of your IT department (or managed IT/security services provider) as you monitor your asset lifecycle to rotate out old hardware and integrate new equipment.

 Basically, IT asset management is a lot of work—which may explain why so many companies fall behind on this critical task.
 But, the importance of asset management for your company’s IT components cannot be overstated.

 The increasing complexity of network systems can make it difficult to distinguish what counts as IT assets.
 When organizations confined their technology stack to a single data room that hosted internal servers, the distinctions were easy enough to make.
 Today, however, seemingly every aspect of a business could potentially fall under the broad umbrella of IT assets.
 With that in mind, here are a few general examples of what companies generally think of when it comes to inventorying and managing IT assets.